Beaufort County, South Carolina Genealogy Guide

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 The following dates indicates what vital, land, probate, and court records are in Beaufort county.
 The date listed for each category of record is usually the earliest registration filed.
 The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
-Also see the Beaufort County Records in the North Carolina State Archives.
-Some early Records fragmented.
-Delayed birth certificates are available
+Beaufort suffered a major loss in February 1865 after records had been removed to Columbia for safety and subsequent losses during Reconstruction.
+Deed books in particular have suffered heavy losses.
+Beaufort District absorbed the four counties in Beaufort Circuit Court District.

 - U.S. Federal Census Slave Schedules: 1850 and 1860